Little Brother (Doctorow novel): Dedications

 Each chapter of the e-book edition of Little Brother is dedicated to a different bookstore: Bakka-Phoenix (a Toronto sci-fi/fantasy bookstore where Doctorow used to be employed), Amazon.com, Borderlands Books, Barnes & Noble, Secret Headquarters, Powell's Books, Books of Wonder, Borders, Compass Books/Books Inc., Anderson's Bookshops, University Book Store at the University of Washington, Forbidden Planet, Books-A-Million, Mysterious Galaxy, Chaptersd/Indigo Books, Booksmith, Waterstone's, Sophia Books, MIT Press Bookshop, Tattered Cover, Pages Books, and Hudson Booksellers.

 Author

 In reference to Little Brother, Cory Doctorow has stated that "the enemy is obscurity, not piracy."
 His book Little Brother is available on his website for free, which is provided in a variety of formats.

 Sequels

 On June 20, 2012, Doctorow posted the cover art of the sequel to Little Brother, titled Homeland.
 An excerpt of the book's opening, set at the Burning Man festival, was posted the next month on the Tor Books website.
 Homeland was released in hardback, and for download under a Creative Commons license on Doctorow's website, in February 2013.

+On September 3, 2013, a short story set in the same world, "Lawful Interception", was released for sale on multiple formats.

 On October 13, 2020, the third book in the Little Brother series, Attack Surface, was released.